hdzierz/Genome-Assembly-Standard-in-Bioinformatics-at-PFR/bf2o9i3tmc.md

 - fasta of super-scaffolds / chromosomes
 - fasta of scaffolds
 - fasta of contigs
-- AGP files mapping contigs to scaffolds and scaffolds to super s
+- AGP files mapping contigs to scaffolds and scaffolds to super scaffolds